If You’re Only Cleaning With Windex, You’re Missing Out!

 9. Clean Jewelry

-Use Windex as part of an occasional deep cleaning treatment to help keep your jewelry clean and shiny!
-Soak your jewelry in Windex for about a minute to loosen up any gunk or grime, then use a soft brush to scrub it away.
+One of my favorite Windex uses is occasional deep cleaning treatments that help keep jewelry clean and shiny!
+Just soak your jewelry in Windex for a minute or so to loosen any gunk or grime, then use a soft brush to scrub it away.
 Rinse well with clean water, then dry the jewelry thoroughly before wearing or storing.

 Do you have any favorite uses for Windex that aren’t listed here?